 We’ve all been in a situation where we’ve met someone for the first time, and something that they said or did leave a bitter taste in our mouth.
 No amount of mouthwash can seem to get rid of it, right?

 This can be the same with your booth staff.
 They are responsible for first impressions – so how does this reflect on your brand?

-Your booth staff give attendees an initial impression of your business and will be the basis of the opinions the prospects they interact with form.
+Your booth staff gives attendees an initial impression of your business and will be the basis of the opinions of the prospects they interact with on the form.

 In fact, often it can go beyond this.
 Whilst we all like to pretend that we don’t judge a book by its cover, our brains are wired to make assumptions from certain signals.
-For example, if your team are stood around, ignoring their customers or have a face on them, you’re not going to be compelled to talk to them and you may even consider them lazy, bored and disengaging.
+For example, if your team is standing around, ignoring their customers, or having a face on them, you’re not going to be compelled to talk to them and you may even consider them lazy, bored, and disengaging.
 Impressions often start well before the interaction.

 But why does it matter so much?